 Stories Increase the Co-Creation Project’s Value Creation

 Communication is an effective way to increase the value of co-creation projects.
 Stories contribute to profiling a project for the benefit of politicians and participating organizations in a project.
-Stories also ensure legitimacy and support of the project.
+Stories also ensure the legitimacy and support of the project.
 However, if the experienced values are too different among the participants, a hurdle can arise, because: what is the key message in the storyline?

 The researcher might see an exciting research result; the providers get some interesting knowledge, which can benefit the marketing, while the municipality and the union see the good story about the better indoor climate, and happier teachers and students.

 Consequently, there is a need for a good communication strategy, which has a superior common storyline, but also one that makes room for many different sub-stories.
 Additionally, it must be clear, who is conducting the communication tasks.
-It is not given that project participants also have competencies to sufficiently communicate about the project.
+It is not given that project participants also have the competencies to sufficiently communicate about the project.
 Therefore, it is to be recommended that participants collaborate with communications colleagues within their specific organizations.

 Co-Creation Projects are like Bumblebees